BENGALURU: What’s your most favourite ingredient to work with?

 If I wasn’t a chef, I would have liked to be a professional cricketer!
 I enjoy watching cricket even now, and like most kids, I would have loved to play for the country.
 With the World Cup 2019 around the corner, I’m really excited to join my friends for a wonderful season of

 Do you also cook at home?
 If no, why?

-Do you give cooking tips to your mother and/or wife?
+Do you give cooking tips to the women in your house?
 How do they react?

-Do you watch cooking shows/reality shows?
-If yes, which shows and contestants are your favourite?
+Do you watch cooking shows/ reality shows?
+If yes, which shows and contestants are your favourites?